For new Vikings lineman Tom Compton, there's no place like home

-Tom Compton saw his close friend, Kirk Cousins, sign with Compton's hometown team.
+Tom Compton saw his close friend Kirk Cousins sign with Compton’s hometown team.

 Deep down, the Rosemount native wanted to follow.
-A dream was realized almost overnight.
+That dream was realized almost overnight.

 “It all just came together one night,” Compton said Thursday after signing with the Vikings.

-Now Compton, "super excited" to return to the area that raised him, will go to work just 10 miles north of where he starred at Rosemount High School.
-And he gets to work with Cousins, the quarterback he spent his first four NFL seasons protecting at practice in Washington D.C..
+Now Compton, “super excited” to return to the area that raised him, will go to work just 10 miles north of where he starred at Rosemount High School.
+And he gets to work with Cousins, the quarterback he was with for his first four NFL seasons in Washington.

 “Extremely close with Kirk,” Compton said.
 “As soon as I heard the news that he was coming here, deep down I hoped we would be able to reunite again.”

-The 28-year-old guard most recently started five games on the left and right side for the Bears, including the season finale against the Vikings.
+The 28-year-old guard most recently started five games on the left or right side for the Bears, including the season finale against the Vikings.

 He’ll bring depth as both Jeremiah Sirles and Joe Berger continue their free agency.
 Berger could still retire, which would leave an opening at right guard.
 Terms of Compton’s deal were not immediately available.